a-na-nas/Angular-Velocity/README.md

 # Snapshot-patched Velocity

 Fork of Velocity with added 25w14craftmine April Fools snapshot support.
-This patched version does not provide any conversion for connections (for that please take a look at [ViaAprilFools](https://hangar.papermc.io/ViaVersion/ViaAprilFools) - a Velocity plugin for handling notable snapshot connections), but it allows connections between 25w14craftmine clients and servers within your network.
+This patched version does not provide any packet conversion for connections (for that please take a look at [ViaAprilFools](https://hangar.papermc.io/ViaVersion/ViaAprilFools) - a ViaVersion extension for handling notable snapshot versions), but it allows connections between 25w14craftmine clients and servers within your network.

 ## Velocity